Farzat07/databases-for-data-scientists-specialization/relational-database-design-final-project.md

     - Degree is binary.
     - Cardinality is N:N.
     - Both sides are optional.
-1. A channel MAY feature to one or more channels.
+1. A channel MAY feature one or more channels.
 A channel MAY be featured by one or more channels.
     - A channel can feature other channels with similar features on its homepage.
     - Degree is unary.
     - Cardinality is N:N.